fredrikaverpil/dotfiles/nvim-fredrik/README.md

 ## Features

-- Taking a lot of inspiration from [LazyVim](https://github.com/LazyVim/LazyVim), but using the tranquility of maintaining it myself.
+- Taking a lot of inspiration from [LazyVim](https://github.com/LazyVim/LazyVim), but with the tranquility of maintaining it myself.
 - Per-language configs.
 - Fzf-lua for certain files, grepping etc.